lookymlive/test-memory/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on implementing the memory training disciplines, starting with the Decimal Digits discipline.
+The current focus is on implementing additional features and enhancing the user experience.
 The project has the following status:

 1. **Project Setup**: Completed
    - Next.js with TypeScript configured